 We have all heard the term “struck by Cupid’s arrow” used to refer to the process of falling in love.
 Cupid, the baby in a diaper with wings carrying a golden bow and arrows, is the son of Venus, the goddess of love.

-In Roman mythology, Cupid is best known as the god of desire, affection and erotic love.
+In Roman mythology, Cupid is best known as the god of desire, affection, and erotic love.
+All the feelings related to love are evoked with the golden arrow of the Cupid that is known to pierce people’s hearts.
 In today’s popular culture, Cupid is one of the widely known symbols of love and is commonly associated with Valentine’s Day.
 He is sometimes blindfolded in paintings, which is a symbolic way of saying love is blind.